 - Full-time undergraduate students receive a laptop and software through Chatham's One-to-One Program.

-Chatham's Integrated Degree programs enables students to earn both bachelor's and master's degrees from Chatham or partnering institutions, such as Carnegie Mellon, in as few as five years.
+- Chatham's Integrated Degree Programs enable students to guarantee admission to competive Chatham health sciences graduate programs and earn both bachelor's and master's degrees from Chatham or partnering institutions, such as Carnegie Mellon, in as few as five years.

-Chatham's eight women's – and five men's beginning in fall 2015 – NCAA Division III sports teams have a home in an $18 million Athletic and Fitness Center, featuring a competition pool, gym, squash courts, cardio rooms, climbing wall, running track, and exercise and dance studios.
+- Chatham's eight women's – and six men's beginning in fall 2015 – NCAA Division III sports teams have a home in an $18 million Athletic and Fitness Center, featuring a competition pool, gym, squash courts, cardio rooms, climbing wall, running track, and exercise and dance studios.